Zhihong9863/Data-Sync-Hub/README.md

 ## Support And Completion status

-1. **all basic requirements have finished**
-2. For any queries or issues, please email me at "hezhihong98@gmail.com"
+1. For any queries or issues, please email me at "hezhihong98@gmail.com"